flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/pedestal/lighting-capt.md

 ### FLOOD LT MAIN PNL knob

-- Brightness of the flood lighting for the center instrument panel.
+- Brightness of the floodlighting for the center instrument panel.

 ### INTEG LT MAIN PNL and PED knob